Watts-Lab/task-mapping/Aerospace Investment.md

 ## The visual components
 Document or generate the visual stimuli seen by participants when performing this task.
 Provide screenshots or illustrations.

-## Materials for alternative versions of the experiment
-If the task has multiple versions based on changing stimuli (e.g. the set of eyes in RME), if possible, provide a complete set, or a specification of the rules for generating that set.
-For example, in the RME task, provide all of the eye images, and a table of terms.

-In the case that the complete set is not possible, provide enough unique examples that the reference version of the task experiment could be completed.
-If there are various levels of the task, e.g., in Sudoku, include a similarly sized sample of each level.

 # Procedure
 ## Steps